tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_measuring_impact.md

 {{cb}} A [getting-started tutorial](docapis_doc_getting_started_section.html) is provided for users to get started in an end-to-end way with the product, producing a sample output that builds their confidence. {{cb-end}}

 {{cb}} [Code samples](docapis_codesamples_bestpractices.html) (including [sample apps](docapis_sample_apps.html) if applicable) are provided as a reference implementation for the product that users can consult alongside the documentation. {{cb-end}}

+{{cb}} Code samples are appropriately commented, either with inline comments, comments that preface or follow the sample, or both.
+Long code samples with no explanation aren't just dropped in.{{cb-end}}

 {{cb}} For complex concepts, examples are provided to help clarify the concepts. {{cb-end}}